How People Experience Decision-Making and Digital Systems in 2026

 Even when AI is used, people continue to see themselves as responsible for outcomes.

-In practice, system input is usually incorporated into decisions rather than replacing personal judgement.
+In practice, system input is usually incorporated into decisions rather than replacing personal judgement, reflecting how AI is used within the broader decision system — particularly in how people rely on systems, verify outputs, and retain responsibility.

 Key takeaways